Shopify/react-native-skia/docs/docs/animations/overview.md

 };
 ```

-In this example we are using the animation value to drive a derived value which in turn is used in the `Rect` component to set the position on the x axis.
-Since the animation value will be updated on every frame, the position value will be recalculated and notify the `Canvas` component that it needs to be repainted.
+In this example we are using the clock value to drive a derived value which in turn is used in the `Rect` component to set the position on the x axis.
+Since the clock value will be updated on every frame, the position value will be recalculated and notify the `Canvas` component that it needs to be repainted.

 ## Animation utilities

 To ease the process of building animation, the library provides some utilities to help you.
 There are two types of utility functions - imperative functions and hooks.

-If you have an animation value that you want to animate declaratively, a hook is the best choice.
+If you have an value that you want to animate declaratively, a hook is the best choice.

 In the example below we want the position of the rectangle to animate when we toggle a value, and we want it to do this with a spring animation.